PriyanshuSahani/bestsellar-section-react/README.md

+# First React App

+This is a simple React app that displays amazon's best selling books.

+It doesn't pull the info from amazon but renders locally stored data.

+The goal so far was just to get started with react.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).